stephennewman/parse/AI_Onboarding.md

 - Logged recent changes and open TODOs
 - Created this AI_Onboarding.md file for future updates

+## Deployment Log

+### 2024-05-21 (America/New_York)
+- **fix: move submission detail page to correct /forms/submissions/[id] route and update view button**
+    - Problem: Clicking the "View" button in the submissions list resulted in a 404 because the detail page was not in the correct route directory.
+    - Solution: Moved the detail page to `src/app/(app)/forms/submissions/[id]/page.tsx` and updated the button to link to `/forms/submissions/[id]`.
+Removed the old route.
+    - Result: Users can now view individual submission details from the submissions list as expected.

 ---
 *Continue to update this log with each major AI-driven change, deploy, or analysis.*